OctavioPinoRosas/liat_demo_robot/README.md

 | LT | if the arm has 6dof, this moves the end-effector in a positive direction along its own ‘y’ axis
 | Logitech | if torqued on, holding for 3 seconds will torque off the robot; if torqued off, tapping the button will torque on the robot

-Note: To move the arm robotic hold down the LB button.
+Note: To move the arm robotic hold down the LB button always.

 - **Hunter robot button map**